ICT-fushibo/tace/docs/source/guide/acceleration.rst

 Acceleration Tutorial
 =====================

-TACE supports three complementary forms of acceleration:

-* external equivariant kernels, such as OpenEquivariance and cuEquivariance, accelerate the most expensive edge-level operations;
-* TACE Triton operators fuse selected SO2 operations and reduce intermediate memory use;
+TACE provides several composable acceleration layers:

+* OpenEquivariance (OEQ) and cuEquivariance (CUEQ) provide alternative implementations of the same edge-level equivariant operations and are mutually exclusive;
+* EquiTorch (EQT) independently accelerates supported product-basis tensor products and can be combined with either OEQ or CUEQ;
+* the TACE Triton operator independently accelerates only the scatter calculation in ``uuSO2Interaction``;
 * PyTorch compilation accelerates a larger part of the model and can either run inside the current Python process or produce an AOTInductor package for later deployment.
+AOTI is independent of the kernel-backend selection.

 The acceleration backend must be selected before the model is constructed.
 The same settings can be used during training, validation, testing, and model